Skip to Main Content

 Resource and description Full terms of use (where available) Permitted Not permitted

 Creative Commons (CC) - type of licence which allows copyright holders to share their work.
 Various licences.
 Find an image and click on "some rights reserved" (bottom right) for terms which apply to it.
 See Creative Commons licences under "The Licenses" for full list of CC licences.
 Educational use, adding to secure network (e.g. VLE).
-Commercial use (usually), re-use on an unsecure network (e.g. free-to-access website).
+Restrictions are indicated by the terms of the licence used.

 FreeDigitalPhotos.net - download free and premium stock photos and illustrations for websites, advertising materials, newspapers, magazines, e-books, book covers and pages, music artwork, software applications, etc. FreeDigitalPhotos terms Any uses marked "standard licence" (see the terms) are permitted.
 Some images may be used free of charge, others are only available for purchase.
 Commercial use